Are you looking to add project management skills to your daily routine in your business?

 That’s why it’s important to be comfortable adjusting work deadlines when the need arises.

-Once you’ve collected this data, you can create a new deadline for yourself.
+The more honest you can be, the better.
+Collect data so you can create a new deadline for yourself.

-This article originally appeared on Inc.com.
+A version of this article originally appeared on Inc.com.

 0 Comments